crash1001/LPC1768-SPI-AS1110/README.md

 # LPC1768-SPI-AS1110
-SPI code using LPC17xx Cmsis library to interface AS1110 16 Channel led driver
+SPI code using LPC17xx cmsis library to test AS1110 16 Channel led driver.